-Competitors within the Utility Digitization/Data Challenge are required to participate in a virtual demo day event with a panel of expert reviewers in which competitors will present their demonstration video and additional presentation slides about progress made and solutions developed, followed by a closed-door question-and-answer session.
+Competitors are required to participate in a virtual demo day event with a panel of expert reviewers in which competitors will present their demonstration video and additional presentation slides about progress made and solutions developed, followed by a public question-and-answer session.
 Reviewers review and score your submitted material before the virtual demo day and then, based on your demo day performance and deliberation with the other reviewers, they will finalize their recommendations for winners.
 At least one representative from each team must be present at the virtual demo day for the team to be considered for a Progress Phase Prize.